 Copy Editing is both the hardest and easiest place to start.
 If you have experience, or if you simply want to sharpen your grammatical/editorial eye, Better Than Starbucks Copy Editors have the joy of watching a publication go out into the world neat and clean and as free of typos as is possible.
 And you get to say, “I made that!”

 Two to three times per year, you will need to bring us an interview of an interesting, or well known, or important member of the literary community (they can be all three, but we have also published interviews that were more of an introduction for most of our readers.)
 We will expect you to find your subject and develop the interview.
 We do sometimes help facilitate if you are having a tough time reaching your subject.
-The BTS Interview aims to ask questions that are not the same ones every other literary interview asks.
+The BTS Interview aims to ask unique and personalized questions.

 The section editor acts as a sort of “independent franchise”.
 You will need to have a strong connection to the community you edit, bringing your own poets and creating your own style and flavor for the section.
 We currently get many submissions for Formal/Rhyming, Free Verse, Haiku, and Fiction, but the other sections receive few, by comparison.
 We will forward you the poetry from your area, when we receive it, but we will expect you to be able to find and showcase the poets of your area or genre.
 Fiction, Flash and Micro Fiction, and Creative Non-Fiction, are all open for an editor.